- Learn how to optimize your focus and productivity in the studio

 Check it out here.

-So it makes sense to choose the best tools to help to get yourself moving forward, with the minimum amount of time and effort required.
+Consequently, it makes sense to choose the best tools to help to get yourself moving forward, with the minimum amount of time and effort required.

 Introducing Saent – a gadget based on the famous Pomodoro Technique and the principles of Deep Work, designed to block distractions, set actionable goals, help you develop more effective work habits, and boost overall productivity, all at the click of a button.